of Growing Garlic:

 • Plant cloves 5-6" deep and 4-8" apart, mid

-to late October, to early November, ideally four weeks before
+to late October, early to mid November, ideally four weeks

-the ground freezes.
-(Time frames are for central Maine, Zone
+before the ground freezes.
+(Timing for central Maine, Zone

 4.)
 More food and more space generally gives larger bulbs.